gampleman/elm-visualization/readme.md

 This library is still under active development, so please submit feature requests iff you are also willing to implement them.
 Bug reports are welcome.

-Some things worth working on:

-- [ ] Scales have a number of stubs in them for other scale types.
-- [ ] Shape could do with more line generators.